cyb3run1c0rn/raptor_prompt_framework/README.md

 > My idea or task:
 > **Create a complete downloadable product called “The Freelancer’s Proposal Pack” — a toolkit for freelance designers, writers, and developers that includes templates, pricing strategies, objection-handling scripts, and email outreach sequences.
 The final output should be prepared for sale on Gumroad or a similar platform.**

----

-### 🔄 Example Output Prompt (Generated by the Meta Prompt)
+### 🔄 **Example Output Prompt (Generated by the Meta Prompt)**

 > **Role:** You are a creative business consultant and digital product strategist experienced in helping freelancers package their services.
 >
 > **Aim:** Develop a monetisable digital product called “The Freelancer’s Proposal Pack” that provides ready-to-use templates and guidance for pitching, pricing, and closing deals.
 >
-> **Parameters:** The pack should cater to freelance creatives (e.g. designers, writers, developers).
-Avoid strategies suited for large agencies; focus on individuals or new freelancers.
+> **Parameters:** The pack should cater to freelance creatives (designers, writers, developers).
+Avoid large-agency strategies; focus on individuals or new freelancers.
 The content must be editable (Google Docs or Notion).
-Ensure the material is comprehensive enough to sell standalone or bundle with a course.
+Ensure it’s comprehensive enough to sell standalone or bundle with a course.
 >
 > **Tone:** Practical, friendly, and encouraging.
-Address freelancers who aim to appear professional, secure more projects, and protect their time without sounding overly corporate.
+Address freelancers who aim to appear professional and protect their time without sounding too corporate.
 >
 > **Output:** Produce the complete digital product, including:
 > 1. 3–5 proposal templates with sample pricing
 > 2. Email scripts for cold outreach, warm leads, and project follow-up
-> 3. A concise pricing guide featuring value-based strategies
+> 3. A concise pricing guide with value-based strategies
 > 4. An objection-handling cheat sheet (FAQ style)
 > 5. A branded proposal document (editable in Google Docs or Notion)
 > 6. A short PDF explaining how to use the pack
 >
 > **Review:** Confirm if the pack targets a specific niche (e.g. design, tech, writing).
 Ask whether a simple style guide is required.
-Check if the user would like to include a lead magnet for email list building.
+Check if a lead magnet for email list building is desired.

----

 🛍️ **Result:**
-Use this RAPTOR-based prompt with an AI assistant to generate a **complete, ready-to-sell freelance toolkit**—ideal for Gumroad, Etsy, Notion templates, or to complement coaching programmes and digital courses.
+A comprehensive prompt that directs an AI assistant to generate a ready-to-sell digital toolkit, ideal for platforms like Gumroad or Etsy.

 ---